kevinrb/CourseProject_Coursera_GCData/CodeBook.md

 # Codebook
 Mean and Standard Deviation are normalized and bounded within [-1,1].
-## Data-specific Information for: tidydata.csv
+## Data-specific Information for: tidydata.txt
 |Position|Variable|Label|Type|Values|
 |--|------|--------|--------|-----|
 1|timebodyaccelerationxmean|Mean of X-Body Acceleration in Time domain|Numeric|[-1,1]